 Green tea is made from the cameila sinensis plant, so all other teas made from the same plant are also fine to drink, with the same caveat about caffeine.
 These teas are: black tea, white tea, yellow tea, oolong tea and pu-erh tea.

-Note that black tea does not contain more caffeine than white tea, as many sites falsely claim.
-Caffeine content has nothing to do with the type of tea, but depends on other factors, like age of the leaves, the specific strain of plant, how the leaves are processed, how and where the plant is grown, etc.
+Caffeine content has nothing to do with the type of tea, but depends on other factors like steeping time, age of the leaves, the specific strain of plant, how the leaves are processed, how and where the plant is grown, etc.

 This caffeine limit applies to all sources of caffeine, including chocolate, and it’s important that you stick to this limit for your health and the health of your unborn child.

 Most people consider green tea to be health-boosting drink since it’s loaded with antioxidants.
 Antioxidants are believed to help repair and prevent cell damage and can even work to protect against diabetes, high blood pressure, and even heart disease.
 It’s also believed that green tea has a positive impact on bone health and that it can boost the immune system.

 However, like with most things in life, moderation is key.

 Drinking too much tea during your pregnancy can impact folic acid absorption.
 Folic acid is an important nutrient, especially during the first trimester because it can prevent the development of certain conditions such as spina bifida and neural tube defects.